 This convening launched Round 3, with more than 100 San Joaquin Valley Health Fund partners from 69 funded organizations as well as funding partners.
 Participants networked and found partnership opportunities, and developed S.M.A.R.T.
 Goals for 11 policy areas to pursue in partnership and implement through the SJVHF Policy

-Grantee partners met at the Merced Multicultural Arts Center to discuss how communities can be engaged in their own transformation.
+Grantee and funding partners met at the Merced Multicultural Arts Center to discuss how communities can be engaged in their own transformation.
 Partners identified priorities for collective action in the areas of education, equitable land use planning, healthy food, healthy living environments and immigration.
 Learning sessions included advocacy 101 training, a guide to the county budget process and mock legislative visits.

-San Joaquin Valley Health Fund grantee partners joined Sierra Health Foundation, the California Asian Pacific Islander Legislative Caucus, the California Legislative Black Caucus and the California Latino Legislative Caucus at the State Capitol for a policy briefing on Tackling Inequities in the San Joaquin Valley.
+San Joaquin Valley Health Fund grantee partners joined Sierra Health Foundation, the California Asian Pacific Islander Legislative Caucus, the California Legislative Black Caucus and the California Latino Legislative Caucus at the Capitol for a policy briefing on Tackling Inequities in the San Joaquin Valley.
 Presentations addressed accelerating a movement for health equity and regional approaches to advancing equity throughout the San Joaquin Valley.
 This policy briefing evolved into the first Equity on the Mall event the following year.

-San Joaquin Valley community leaders from 30 nonprofit organizations in eight counties came together in Fresno for their first learning and networking opportunity.
+San Joaquin Valley community leaders from 30 nonprofit organizations in eight counties and funding partners came together in Fresno for their first learning and networking opportunity.
 Partners introduced their organizations and heard an inspiring presentation from social justice advocate Dolores Huerta, Founder and President of the Dolores C. Huerta Foundation.